Sherlock-HolmesJM/coassist/README.md

-# Getting Started with Create React App
+# Getting Started with CoAssist

 This project was created to assist Collators in record keeping.